hhandika/segul/README.md

 ## Supported Platforms

-The program may work in any rust supported [platform](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
+The app may work in any rust supported [platform](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
 Below is a list of operating system that we tested and is guaranteed to work:

 - Linux
 - MacOS